dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

       them to reevaluate their relationship to people around them and to the person in particular who triggered this reevalution.

+- breaking through a shell (in term of individuation) is the internalization of new parameters...

 - this "wholeness" is like filling out a "shell" of understanding of the world as you relate to it. your understanding feels complete, so when you discover what it is you're looking for, you realize there